 The difference between the two methods lies in the data used to track users.

 Deterministic uses known identifiers, enabling you to deliver more accurate personalization at scale and adopt more privacy-friendly practices.
-Alternatively, probabilistic tracking uses anonymous data points rather than first-party identifiers.
+Alternatively, probabilistic tracking uses anonymous data points rather than identifiers.
 So, the precision of probabilistic tracking depends on the volume and quality of anonymous identifiers that comprise the probabilistic model.

 Although probabilistic matching is more flexible, it’s not 100% accurate.
 It makes sense to use it for critical use cases, like in fraud detection, where the datasets are large and complex.
 But it’s not recommended if your goal is to build data-powered personalized experiences.